DamianB-BitFlipper/algopytest/README.md

 # The path to your sandbox so that AlgoPytest may interact with the sandbox
 export SANDBOX_DIR=/path/to/installation/of/sandbox/

-# The address in your `sanbox` which was allocated the initial funds
+# The address in your `sandbox` which was allocated the initial funds
 export INITIAL_FUNDS_ACCOUNT=4BJAN3J32NDMZJWU3DPIPGCPBQIUTXL3UB2LEG5Z3CFPRJZOOZC2GH5DMQ
 ```
-- List of environment variables recognized by *AlgoPytest*: [documentation](TODO).
+- List of environment variables recognized by *AlgoPytest*: [documentation](https://algopytest.readthedocs.io/en/latest/configuration.html).

 ----
 Create a `conftest.py` file in your Pytest `tests` directory and initialize *AlgoPytest* within as so: